Unless you have been living in a cabin in the jungles of Mandai and grow your own food, you might have noticed prices going up in Singapore.

 This could be in the form of renting an apartment or renting commercial real estate spaces.

-Though uncommon, renting out a room of your HDB flat might be able to fetch you $800.
+Though uncommon, renting out a room in your HDB flat might be able to fetch you $800.

 For HDB flats, do check in with HDB on your eligibility to rent, and also seek HDB’s approval before the commencement of the tenancy.